Exams » SSC Sliding Mechanism 2026

 To address this issue, SSC has now proposed a Sliding Mechanism, which will help reallocate unused vacancies within the same exam cycle.

-How the Sliding Mechanism Will Work?
+How the SSC Sliding Scheme Will Work?

 The SSC Sliding process will begin with the First Round of Tentative Allocation (FRTA).
 In this stage, posts will be allotted to candidates based on their rank and the preferences they filled in the application form, which is similar to the current system.